The Spring Swing

 Jaunt.

-I return home peacefully and reach for a book with a soft spine, another familiar friend to keep me company as I drift off to sleep.
+I return home peacefully and reach for a book with a soft spine.

 The next day, I wake up with a bitter edge.